Starting a New Student Organization

 Changes to Faculty/Staff Advisor, Officers (President and Treasurer) & Constitution and/or Bylaws

-- Student organizations have ten (10) university working days to update their organization profile and submit a new university policy agreement.
+- Student organizations have ten (10) university working days to update their organization roster with and officer or advisor changes.

-- Changes to the President and/or Treasurer should be reflected in the student organization profile on TechConnect roster.
+- Changes to the President, Treasurer, or Faculty/Staff Advisor should be reflected in the student organization roster on TechConnect.
 Failure to update your TechConnect roster will results in communication being sent to the wrong officer.
+It is the organizations responsibility to make these changes.